simdsoft/wsls/dists/readme.md

   * build_x86.bat: can build x86 with vs2019, call build.bat

 * android-ndk: should use x64
-* android-sdk: will have x86 tool, such as aidl.exe in build-tools/{revision}/aidl.exe also doesn't support Long Path, so you need
+* android-sdk: will have x86 tool, such as aidl.exe in build-tools/{revision}/aidl.exe also doesn't support Long Path
-use install-sdk.bat to install patch for aidl.exe of specific build-tools revision